TechPsychee/pdf-chat-api/README.md

 # PDF Chat API

-A sophisticated FastAPI application that enables users to chat with PDF documents using Google's Gemini API.
+A FastAPI application that enables users to chat with PDF documents using Google's Gemini API.
 Built with FastAPI for the backend and Streamlit for the frontend.

 ## Features